ModelEarth/data-commons-DELETE/docs/air/index.md

 	python docs/air/data/forecast.json.py

-So it seems that python cannot be built from the `yarn build` &nbsp;node.js cmd, but it can be run directly using the command above, or within GitHub Pages or from a Google CoLab API.
+Python cannot be built from the `yarn build` &nbsp;node.js cmd, but it can be run directly using the command above, or within GitHub Pages or through a Google CoLab API.

-What are the steps for saving a file when Observable builds?

 ---